Taco Pasta (One Pan)

 This recipe is based roughly on my homemade healthy hamburger helper recipe but with a southwestern spin.
 Ben absolutely loves this; in fact, he said it was better than Hamburger Helper.
 Which I probably rolled my eyes at, because is that really a compliment?
 It’s like when he tells me that a dinner is better than a MRE.

-About This Recipe (and How To Make It Your Own)
+About This Taco Pasta (and How To Make It Your Own)

 - Not a ground turkey fan?
 Use ground beef, sausage, or spicy chorizo instead.

-- Want to add green power?
-Stir in baby spinach leaves.
+- Add green power.
+Stir in baby spinach leaves, cook until wilted.

 - Turn up the heat.
 Sprinkle in a pinch or two of cayenne powder or red pepper flakes.
 Substitute Cajun seasoning for the taco seasoning.

-- Perhaps you’re not a fan of whole wheat pasta.
+- Choose your favorite pasta.
+Perhaps you’re not a fan of whole wheat pasta.
 This recipe works great with regular pasta, too.
 Macaroni is perfect.
 Make sure to peek at the box to check cooking time so you don’t overcook your noodles.

-- Do you like things extra cheesy?
-Add another handful of cheese.
+- Make it extra cheesy.
+Add another handful of shredded cheese.
 Do you really want to take the creaminess over the top?
 Once the pasta has finished cooking, melt two ounces of full-fat cream cheese into the pasta mixture.
 It’s so good!

 Suggested Toppings